roelzkie15/roelzkie15/README.md

 # Hi there, I'm Roel! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with a love for creating innovative solutions and learning new technologies.

-## About Me

-- 💼 I’m currently working at [Finqle](https://finqle.com/) a fintech company.
+I work at [Finqle](https://finqle.com/) a fintech company.

-- 🚀 I’m currently working on a side project, a simple password manager to learn Cryptography, Svelte, Kubernetes, and anything related to DevOps.
-Wanna join? 😸
+In my free time, I'm learning new technologies and currently working on a side project to learn Cryptography, Svelte, Kubernetes, and DevOps.

-- 💬 I want to learn A.I. but don't have the time yet 😮‍💨.
-- 📫 How to reach me: [badcoder28@gmail.com](mailto:badcoder28@gmail.com)
-- ⚡ Fun fact: I love swimming and playing mobile games.
+A simple password manager app -- **MellonPass**.
+I'll be launching that soon.

+Will also list more small projects used for learning new technologies :)

 ## My Skills